sepp2k/TeSSLa-mirror/README.md

 TeSSLa is also available as part of the [TeSSLa docker image](https://gitlab.isp.uni-luebeck.de/tessla/tessla-docker), which is especially useful if you want to use TeSSLa on instrumented C code.

+## Project Structure

+This project consists of several submodules:

+- [Core](core/README.md):                    Sub-folder `core/`                Common Compiler Frontend, translating TeSSLa to TeSSLa Core
+- Interpreter:                               Sub-folder `interpreter/`         Interactive Shell for evaluation of TeSSLa specifications
+- [Compiler](tessla-compiler/README.md):     Sub-folder `tessla-compiler/`     Efficient compilation of TeSSLa Core to a Scala monitor
+- [Doc](docs/README.md):                     Sub-folder `docs/`                Generation of documentation from comments in a TeSSLa specification (Tessladoc)

+The code for the common Command line interface is located in `src/`

 ## Documentation

 For more details on the different modules take a look at their respective READMEs.

 Additionally, the generated scaladoc for each module can be found on the Artifact browser (see above) or at `target/scala-*/api/` after generating it through `sbt doc`.